-In addition to standard localdb and file billing adapters described in previous sections of this guide you can create your own billing adapters that will process your CDR information on the fly in the real-time mode.
+In addition to standard localdb and file billing adapters that go with standard WYDE bridge software installation and that we described in previous sections of this guide you can create your own billing adapters that will process your CDR information on the fly in the real-time mode.
 Such custom billing adapters could store CDR information in your own database; they are responsible for saving CDR data as it is required for your organization.
 The input format for billing adapters, i.e. the information that comes from MF to the billing adapter was previously described in Section 2.1: CDR Format.